Platform features

 Core set

-The core features focus on speed, visibility, and operational control.
+Speed, visibility, policy, and operational control.

 Differential sync